sjtrotter/fedora-pxe-setup/README.md

 At times new software may be requested to be added to the base image. in order to do this, testing must be done:
 - first, have a baseline image laptop to test on
 - search the repositories to see if the software is already available. you can use a terminal and type in `dnf search [ software ]` to see if anything matches.
-    - if anything does, you can add it to the baseline by editing workstation-post.yml and/or virtual-post.yml around line 157/160, starting with - { mono-devel ... } where you can add it to the comma-separated list of software to install.
+    - if anything does, you can add it to the baseline by editing workstation-post.yml and/or virtual-post.yml around line 157/160, starting with `- { name: mono-devel,... }` where you can add it to the comma-separated list of software to install.
 - if it is not available in the repositories, the laptop should be used to test how the software can be installed, and the process recorded; it should then be automated with ansible and added to the workstation-post.yml and/or virtual-post.yml as appropriate.
 - once install is verified, default settings should be vetted for the application, if needed, and added to settings.tar.gz  as detailed above.